afireswallow/Pegasus/bmv2/readme.md

 ---

 ## ⚙️ Environment Setup
+We **strongly recommend** using the [Ubuntu 20.04 virtual machine image](https://drive.google.com/drive/folders/1lsdXo_Fx4KgGiibc1FZCnFRQjFEMTlAK?usp=drive_link) we provide.
+This image comes with all dependencies pre-installed, ensuring a consistent environment and avoiding potential issues during setup.

+#### 🔧 Alternative: Manual Installation

+If you prefer to set up the environment manually, you may follow these steps:

 Our project is built on an Ubuntu 20.04 virtual machine, with the environment fully installed using the /p4-guide/bin/install-p4dev-v8.sh script.
 ```shell
 $ sudo apt install git     # For Ubuntu